Non-tariff barriers to trade: Censorship

 Testifying before the United States Senate Committee on Finance, Subcommittee on International Trade, Customs, and Global Competitiveness on "censorship as a non-tariff barrier" in 2020, Richard Gere stated that economic interest compel studios to avoid social and political issues Hollywood once addressed, "Imagine Marty Scorsese's Kundun, about the life of the Dalai Lama, or my own film Red Corner, which is highly critical of the Chinese legal system.
 Imagine them being made today.
 It wouldn't happen."

 Embargoes

 Embargoes are outright prohibition of trade in certain commodities.
-As well as quotas, embargoes may be imposed on imports or exports of particular goods in respect of certain goods supplied to or from specific countries, or in respect of all goods shipped to certain countries.
-Although an embargo may be imposed for biosecurity reasons, more often the reasons are political (see economic sanctions and international sanctions).
+Embargoes, or the less extreme restriction in the form of quotas, may be imposed on imports or exports with respect to certain goods supplied to or from specific countries.
+In the most extreme form, embargoes may be applied to all goods shipped or from certain countries.
+Embargo may be imposed for biosecurity or political reasons, see economic sanctions and international sanctions.
 Embargoes are generally considered legal barriers to trade, not to be confused with blockades, which are often considered to be acts of war.